Cycling from Moskou to St. Petersburg

 “In russia there are no roads, only directions” – Russian proverb.

-Obviously my first thought was: Yeah!!
+Obviously my first thought was: Yeah!
 My second thought was: I need to arrange some free days for this, because a weekend in Russia is too short.
 So I arranged some free days, got myself a visum, some plane tickets and a little idea for an adventure.
 Cycle from Moscow to St. Petersburg.
 This will be around 700 kilometers, and I will make up the route as I go (because there are no good maps of this area).

 During the journey I encountered mosquito’s, dried fish and heat.
 It was hard to find my way from village to village.
 The small roads are sometimes so bad I just had to walk.
 The bigger roads are filled with bike-crushing traffic.
 In between were villages with barking streetdogs, and the most beautiful encounters.
 I sat in a privately owned helicopter, ate cake with an old man and smoked a pipe with a friendly stranger.
-In russia there is always a surprise around the next corner.
+When you’re cycling russia there is always a surprise around the next corner.

 This journey I worked together with artist Pieter Hoekstra, who made awesome illustrations from the journey.
+The stories and illustrations I shared on my Facebook page.